From tech-geek to boardroom chic, one Canadian expert says Linux is rising through the ranks.

 “The reaction in Canada parallels the reaction in the States and we are closely aligned on IT trends,” Williams said.
 “The customers have embraced it … it’s timely and price performance is something we see coming up time and time again.”

-But even with such large-scale announcements, Canadian enterprise managers may be slow to investigate Linux, Karnis said.
+But even with large-scale announcements, Canadian enterprise owners may take a little longer to adopt Linux, Karnis said.

 “Canadian business tends to be more conservative when it comes to IT,” he said.
 “A typical Canadian will just watch for a while to see how things work, because we see computing as an investment and won’t buy into it for the sake of cool technology.”